 If you are thinking of coming along to any of these sessions to try the club out and want more information then please contact our membership secretary.
 If the run is going to be finishing in the twilight or later then wear something bright or reflective and if possible bring a running torch.
 Arrive in good time and be ready to run promptly so as not to delay the start of the session.
 Introduce yourself to the run leader and make sure they know if you are new to the group.
 There may be a number of run options so make sure you get advice on which will be best for you.
 Run at your own pace and do not overextend yourself.
 If you do then you risk injury.
 If the run involves regrouping, most do, then please regroup and offer encouragement to those who may be a little slower than you are.
 This is important.

 Most groups will take a register of participants who are not club members.
 Talk to people and make as many friends as possible.
 You will come back to run with friends.

 Be polite, considerate and share the paths.
 Be especially careful of dogs on leads at night, other walkers, runners singly and in groups, cyclists and cars.
 You are responsible for your own conduct and safety.
 You are running with the club and as such any action on your part reflects on the club.

 Always check our Facebook Page for last minute changes especially over holiday periods when the normal schedules may be disrupted but also in case the unforeseen interferes with our best laid plans.

 Monday Evening: Juniors

-Please note that these sessions are only open to children of club members.
-All children must be accompanied at all times by a parent or guardian who is a current club member.
+Please note that all children must be accompanied at all times by a parent or guardian who is a current club member.
 For details please contact our membership secretary.